lisongxu/CSCE156-Lab-Java-Intro/readme.md

 ## 1. Getting Started

-### 1.1.
-Setup

-#### 1.1.1.
-Claim your CSE Account
+#### 1.1.
+Claim your SoC Account

-If you do not yet have your CSE credentials, you can claim them at the following URL: https://cse-apps.unl.edu/amu/claim If you already have a CSE account but do not remember your password you can reset it at the same URL.
+If you do not yet have your SoC credentials, you can claim them at the following URL: https://cse-apps.unl.edu/amu/claim If you already have a SoC account but do not remember your password you can reset it at the same URL.

-#### 1.1.2.
+#### 1.2.
 Install Java Developer Kit

 You may already have "Java" installed on your computer, but this is most likely the Java Virtual Machine (JVM) that allows you to